-"Does Rice Have Gluten" is one of the most common question people would ask me as a dietitian about gluten.
-Check out this list of the 7 Most Popular Gluten-Related Questions (with answers!)
+"Does Rice Have Gluten" is one of the most common questions people ask me as a dietitian about gluten.
+Check out this list of the 9 Most Popular Gluten-Related Questions (with answers!)
 If you think you might be gluten-sensitive, you gotta know these answers!

 1. Does rice have gluten?